ymichel/Geolocation-Plugin/readme.txt

 3. Showing all posts providing location information

 == Changelog ==

+= 1.7.6 =
+* extending reverse geocoding: if 'load' is used, the name of the location will be determinded automatically.
+One can overwrite the name however if updating the text-field and saving the post without re-applying the 'load' button.

 = 1.7.5 =
 * fix: skipping additional reverse geocode when saving if address is already available